Land of Toys: Pinocchio (2002)

-In the 2002 Italian film Pinocchio, the Land of Toys is referred to as Fun Forever Land.
+In the 2002 Italian film Pinocchio, the Land of Toys is referred to as Fun Forever Land in the English dubbed version and Playland in the English subtitled version.

 Pinocchio (2019)

-In the 2019 Italian film Pinocchio, it is referred to as Toyland.
+In the English version of the 2019 Italian film Pinocchio, it is referred to as Land of Toys.

 Guillermo del Toro's Pinocchio (2022)

-The Land of Toys is reimagined as an Italian fascist military youth camp in Guillermo del Toro's Pinocchio The film depicts Pinocchio being forced to train for war as the Podestà (the film's version of the coachman) believes that Pinocchio will be the perfect soldier because he cannot die.
-The boys are figuratively transformed rather then literally.
+The Land of Toys is reimagined as an Italian fascist military youth camp in Guillermo del Toro's Pinocchio The film depicts Pinocchio being forced to train for war as the Podestà (the film's version of the Coachman) believes that Pinocchio will be the perfect soldier because he cannot die.
+The boys are figuratively transformed rather than literally.
 Pinocchio befriends the Podestà's son Candlewick who is scared of disappointing his father.
 After a training game between two teams led by Pinocchio and Candlewick ends in a tie, the Podestà orders Candlewick to shoot Pinocchio.
 Candlewick refuses and finally stands up to his father.
 The boot camp is then bombed by Allied aircraft, killing the Podestà, while Candlewick and the other boys flee.
 Their fate is left unknown as Pinocchio loses contact with them.